 Toshiba Encore WT8-A-102 full review

 Toshiba is pitching into the emerging small-tablet market with the Toshiba Encore 7-inch tablet.
 As a dutiful Microsoft partner Toshiba has built this mini slate to run Windows 8 and help promote Microsoft Skype.
 In fact the Encore was one of the first PCs to ship with the revised Windows 8.1 OS pre-installed, although like other former Windows stalwarts the Japanese company is also now turning to the cheaper Android option for its tablets.
-See also The 14 best tablets of 2013.
+See also Best Tablets.

 At 432g the Encore doesn't feel especially heavy and is relatively wieldy in its 14cm width, although we'd point out that Toshiba's little Encore weighs close to the same as Apple's full-size iPad Air.
 We'll avoid any more comparisons though as the products are obviously aimed at entirely different audiences: the iPad is the premium and intuitive easy-to-use tablet for everyone, where the Encore is the budget compromise saddled with Windows.
 See all Windows tablet reviews.